CoWoS Advanced Packaging

 CriticalActiveTSMC's CoWoS packaging remains the critical bottleneck for high-end AI accelerators.
 Despite significant capacity expansion through 2024, the shift to next-generation architectures like NVIDIA's Blackwell (utilizing CoWoS-L) and AMD's Instinct MI325X maintains a supply-demand gap.
 Availability is governed by packaging throughput rather than front-end wafer fabrication.

-The CoWoS Advanced Packaging bottleneck refers to capacity constraints in TSMC's Chip-on-Wafer-on-Substrate (CoWoS) technology, a specialized packaging method essential for integrating high-density logic chips with high-bandwidth memory (HBM) in high-end AI accelerators.
-This process enables the heterogeneous integration required for next-generation architectures, such as those demanding extreme compute and memory bandwidth.
-It matters because CoWoS throughput directly limits the production volume of advanced AI GPUs, creating a supply-demand imbalance that affects the scalability of AI infrastructure deployments.
-Unlike front-end wafer fabrication, where capacity has expanded, packaging remains the gating factor, as it handles the final assembly of complex multi-die systems.
+CoWoS Advanced Packaging refers to TSMC's Chip-on-Wafer-on-Substrate (CoWoS) technology, a critical advanced packaging method essential for integrating high-density logic chips with high-bandwidth memory (HBM) in high-performance AI accelerators.
+This bottleneck arises because CoWoS throughput limits the production volume of next-generation GPUs and AI chips, even as front-end wafer fabrication capacity has expanded.
+It matters because packaging governs the final assembly yield and availability of these complex multi-die systems, directly constraining supply for data center-scale AI deployments where compute density and memory bandwidth are paramount.

 Source Companies(control or create this constraint)